Account settings and security

 These new API endpoints enhance your ability to automate and streamline your monitoring, alerting, and incident management workflows, offering a more integrated and efficient approach to maintaining service reliability.

-This release ends the current phase of API development with all major entities now available, allowing us to focus on stability to plan the end of the beta phase.
+This release ends the current phase of API development with all major entities now available, allowing Phare to focus on stability and plan the end of the beta phase.

 ## Monitoring timeout customization